codingwithgeert/wildlife-globe-explorer/README.md

 ### Features Left to Implement
 - Having an achievement page.
 Where you can unlock achievement trophies The user can get those by completing different task.
 Example: Spotted 10 different animals.
 -  A search function so the user can search on different classes of animals.
-Birds, Reptiles, Mammals etc.
+Birds, Reptiles, Mammals